 Arrested by Love is the third novel in the Long Valley world, although all books in the Long Valley world can be read as standalones.
-It has some strong language, and oh my, sexy times.
-If you would prefer the sweet version, it is also available on all storefronts.
+This is the sweet version, with very little swearing or sex in it.
+If you would prefer the swexy version, it is also available on all storefronts.
 Either way, enjoy!

 Click here to find all of the storefronts where you can purchase this book, or read on to enjoy an excerpt...

 Wyatt Miller wandered down the snack aisle of the Mr. Petrol’s at 11:30 at night.
 Nothing like trying to find dinner in the aisles of a convenience store.
 Did onion rings and beef jerky count as a balanced diet?
 He could consider the onion rings to be his vegetables, and the beef jerky to be his protein.